Johann Hermann Carmiencke

-Johann Hermann Carmiencke or John Hermann Carmiencke (born at Hamburg in 1810; died at Brooklyn, New York on 15 June 1867) was a landscape painter and etcher.
+Johann Hermann Carmiencke or John Hermann Carmiencke (1810 – 15 June 1867) was a German landscape painter and etcher.

 Biography

+He was born in Hamburg.
 He went to Dresden in 1831 as a journeyman painter, and while there studied in Dahl's school.
 Thence he went to Copenhagen in 1834, where he studied in the Academy, and, after moving to Leipzig, received instruction there from Sohonberg.
 Returning to Copenhagen in 1838, he proceeded to travel as an artist in Sweden, Bavaria, and the Tyrol, visiting Italy from 1845 to 1846.
 He was then appointed court painter to Christian VIII, for whom he executed many works.